5th March, 2018 - 9:30 AM - 11:00 AM

 How to Write a Robot-Friendly Résumé

-According to HireRight, Inc., a company specializing in background checks, larger companies such as Google, receive more than 75,000 job applications every week.
+According to HireRight, Inc., a company specializing in background checks, larger companies such as Google receive more than 75,000 job applications every week.
 To help identify the best applicant in a stack of résumés, many hiring companies use an Applicant Tracking Systems (ATS), or “robots,” that scan and sort résumés before a human even looks at them for the first time.
-If you want to increase the chances that your résumé is read by a flesh-and-blood professional, you need to develop one that’s “robot-friendly” – because the old résumé rules no longer apply.
-In this session, you will learn résumé-writing “Dos” and “Don’ts” for online applications.
+If you want to ensure that your résumé is read by a flesh-and-blood professional, you need to develop one that’s “robot-friendly” – because the old résumé rules no longer apply.
+In this session, you will learn about résumé-writing best practices for online use.

 WHAT IS LINKS: LINKS is an acronym for Leads, Information, Networking, Know-how, and Strategies.
 It is an educational and motivational program designed to help candidates prepare for the week ahead and to share conversation, contacts, and job-search information in a relaxed, friendly environment.
 For the unemployed professional, LINKS is a “place to go” to focus on the job search when others go to work on Monday Mornings.
 LINKS sessions are free and open to the public.
 Reservations are required.